P05B4

 What P05B4 means

 P05B4 is set when the PCM detects that the voltage on the electric coolant pump control circuit is lower than expected.
-A low voltage condition on the control circuit typically indicates a short to ground somewhere in the circuit, an excessive load pulling the signal line down, or a failed pump driver within the PCM.
-This is the companion low-side fault to P05B3 (open) and P05B5 (high).
+A low condition on the control circuit typically indicates a short to ground, an excessive load pulling the signal line down, or a failed pump driver within the PCM.
+This is the low-side companion fault to the open-circuit and high-circuit codes for the same pump.

-The impact on the vehicle depends on which cooling circuit the pump serves.
-In applications where the pump provides supplemental cooling for an intercooler, turbocharger, or hybrid battery, a sustained low-voltage fault may result in limp mode activation to protect those components.
+The impact depends on which cooling circuit the pump serves.
+Where the pump provides supplemental cooling for an intercooler, turbocharger, or hybrid battery, a sustained low-voltage fault may trigger limp mode to protect those components.
 Immediate diagnosis is recommended to prevent thermal damage.
+Note that on many vehicles this code is defined within the Active Grille Air Shutter B family, so confirm the OEM definition first.

 Common causes